 Have more sauerkraut than you could possibly eat right now?
-Freeze some of your summer bounty to enjoy during the long winter months.
-Here’s how to do it well and with minimum mess.
+Freeze your sauerkraut to enjoy during the long winter months.
+Here’s how to do it well and with a minimal mess.

 What is the best way to freeze Sauerkraut?